fketelaars/IIDR-Stats-Warehouse/README.md

 This toolkit captures the InfoSphere Data Replication CDC (CDC) metrics and status and stores them into fact tables in the database of choice.
 A number of views have been pre-defined for the most-common metrics one would want to monitor, but additional views can be created as well.

 ## Installation
-The GitHub repository contains all components required to run the CollectCDCStats utility, including the Apache Commons and Log4j jar files.
+The GitHub repository contains all components required to run the CollectCDCStats utility, including the Apache Commons and Log4j2 jar files.
 Besides the CDC Access Server or CDC Management Console, no further programs are needed.
-Classes have been compiled with Java 1.8, the version that comes with CDC Access Server 11.3.3.
+Classes have been compiled with Java 1.8, the version that comes with CDC Access Server 11.3.3.3.
 Therefore, after download, the utility can be used as is, and no compilation is required.

-If you wish to use different versions of the included Apache projects, or use it with an older version of the CDC Access Server, please refer to the [Compilation](#compilation) section.
+If you wish to use different versions of the included Apache projects, please refer to the [Compilation](#compilation) section.
+Because of a Java version dependency of Log4j2, the utility cannot be used with Access Server versions lower than 11.3.3.3.

 Download and unzip the master zip file from GitHub through the following link: [Download Zip](https://github.com/fketelaars/IIDR-Stats-Warehouse/archive/master.zip).

 ### Required software versions
 There is a strong dependency of the utility on CDC Access Server (or Management Console).
 At a minimum, the following versions are required:
 - CDC Engines: 10.2.0 and above (CHCCLP must be supported)
-- CDC Access Server (or Management Console): 10.2.0 and higher (CHCCLP must be supported)
+- CDC Access Server (or Management Console): 11.3.3.3 (CHCCLP must be supported and JRE 1.8 included)

 ## Configuration
 In most scenarios you will need to perform two configuration tasks: